mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

 : Specifies the `Canvas`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="Canvas.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="Canvas.LineWidth" .number} *LineWidth*
 : Specifies the width of lines drawn on the Canvas.